Narita International Airport: Competitiveness

 Complaints over slots and landing fees have plagued the busy airport.
 Because so many airlines want to use it, the Japanese aviation authorities extend use time for Narita International Airport until midnight, and cut cost by denationalization.
 In 2004, New Tokyo International Airport Authority (NAA) was privatized and turned into Narita International Airport Corporation (NIAC).
-Narita's landing fees were once more than double of those of Incheon International Airport (¥195,000 in November 2012), Singapore Changi Airport, and Shanghai Pudong Airport (¥170,000 in November 2012).
+Narita's landing fees were once more than double of those of Incheon International Airport (¥195,000 in November 2012), Changi Airport, and Shanghai Pudong International Airport (¥170,000 in November 2012).
 In 2014, the policy of Open skies was implemented.
 Airlines can increase or decrease the number of its flights freely, and Narita's landing fees were cut by up to 50%.

 LCC service

 In October 2010, Narita announced plans to build a new terminal for low-cost carriers (LCCs) and to offer reduced landing fees for new airline service, in an attempt to maintain its competitiveness against Haneda Airport.

 In July 2011, ANA and AirAsia announced that they would form a low-cost carrier subsidiary, AirAsia Japan, based at Narita.
 Later in 2011, JAL and Jetstar Asia announced a similar low-cost joint venture, Jetstar Japan, to be based at Narita.
 Skymark Airlines opened a domestic base at Narita in November 2011, and by February 2012 was operating 70 departures per week from NRT.
 Skymark cited the lower fees at NRT as a key reason for this move.
-Spring Airlines Japan, an LCC partly owned by Spring Airlines, plans to begin service in 2014 with NRT as its primary base.
+Spring Airlines Japan, an LCC partly owned by Spring Airlines, began service in 2014 with NRT as its primary base.

 Narita's restricted hours, congestion and landing fees have caused difficulties for LCCs operating at the airport.
 On Jetstar Japan's first day of operations in July 2012, a departing flight was delayed on the tarmac for one hour, forcing a cancellation.
 Less than two weeks later, a departing Jetstar Japan flight from Narita to New Chitose Airport was significantly delayed such that the return flight to Narita using the same aircraft could not arrive before the 11 PM curfew, forcing another cancellation.
-LCCs at Narita currently use the corner of Terminal 2, which is farthest from Runway A, often requiring a long taxi time.
+LCCs at Narita currently use Terminal 3, which is farthest from Runway A, often requiring a long taxi time.